odestry/theme-development-helpers/README.md

 ### Social share

-A social share to render all necessary meta tags for social sharing.
+A small snippet to render all necessary meta tags for social sharing and link preview on socials.

 ```liquid
 {% render 'social-share' %}
 ```

-You can check Shopify recommandations on social sharing [here](https://help.shopify.com/manual/online-store/images/showing-social-media-thumbnail-images).
+You can also check Shopify [recommandations](https://help.shopify.com/manual/online-store/images/showing-social-media-thumbnail-images) on social sharing.

+#### Debugging previews

+TO debug your social share previews, you can use the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/) and the [Twitter Card Validator](https://cards-dev.twitter.com/validator).

 ## Contributing